Joci Pápai: Career

 Pápai came into contact with music early as his older brother had started writing songs and playing guitar at the age of four.
 He was influenced by music of the 1960s and 1970s, and rock, pop, soul, and R&B music.
 His public debut was in 2005, when he was a part of the second season of the TV2 show Megasztár, where he was eliminated in the consolation rounds, but was interviewed by the Budapest daily tabloid Blikk.
 Afterwards, he started to produce his official debut.

 His first big success was Ne nézz így rám.
-In 2006, he collaborated with rapper Majka with Nélküled and Nekem ez jár, but his greatest success came in 2015 with Mikor a test örexik.
+In 2006, he collaborated with his then-roommate, rapper Majka with Nélküled and Nekem ez jár, but his greatest success came in 2015 with Mikor a test örexik.
 He then released a song in collaboration with Caramel and Zé Szabó titled Elrejtett világ.
 His last collaboration with Majka appeared together with the pop-funk song Senki más.